cannikin/cameronjs/README.md

     brew install node yarn

 Installing node can be pretty different based on your OS.
 Do a quick [google search](https://www.google.com/search?q=install+node) to find the current best way for your OS.
-Yarn has a great documentation for installing on most major OSes: https://yarnpkg.com/lang/en/docs/install
+Yarn has great documentation for installing on most major OSes: https://yarnpkg.com/lang/en/docs/install

-Once you've got `node` and `npm` or `yarn` you'll want to install CameronJS globally so you create new apps from anywhere.
-If you're using `npm` you can install with:
+In the examples below we're going to assume you're using `yarn` but just substitute the commands for `npm` if needed.
+You'll want to install CameronJS globally so you create new apps from anywhere:

-    npm install -g cameronjs

-or with `yarn`:

     yarn global add cameronjs

+That's it!
+To see what it can do:

+    cameronjs --help

 ## Creating an app